michaelbach/FrACT10/CONTRIBUTING.md

 ## Should my changes be accompanied by documentation?

 Of course, but no need to go overboard.
+Use highly descriptive variable/function naming.

 ## What are some short links I should be aware of?